bartosz-staniak/com.bakery.demo/README.md

 A simple demo application.

-Database functionality added.
-Promoting to 1.4.
+Database functionality extended by allergens filter which joins to SQL tables and prints out the result.
+Promoting to 1.4.1.